 Navigate through the wizard:

 - When the blueprint is displayed, click Managers > Web Services ... to display the Web Services Manager.
-When the dialog is displayed, right click on the xMatters Integration Builder and hit Edit:
+When the dialog is displayed, right-click on the xMatters Integration Builder and select Edit:

-- Update the Endpoint path to be the URL of the New Incident One Step inbound integration in xMatters.
-(Note that the endpoint should not begin with a /).
+- In the Endpoint field, paste the Integration URL portion of the New Incident One Step inbound integration URL.

-- Then do the same for the Terminate Event method, using the URL for the Terminate Events inbound integration.
+- Click OK, and then repeat steps 6-8 for the Terminate Event method, using the URL parts from the Terminate Events inbound integration.

 - Click OK and close the Web Services Manager.